Billions and Billions.com

 Nubecula Major in Doradus/Mensa

 is a satellite galaxy of our own Milky Way.
-At a distance of 160,000 light-years, the Large Magellanic Cloud (LMC) is the second-closest galaxy to us.
+At a distance of 160,000 light-years, the LMC is the second-closest galaxy to us.

-At approx. 32,000 light-years across, this is but a small section, which is densely packed with star forming regions.
+At approx. 32,000 light-years across, the LMC is densely packed with star forming regions.

 by tidal interactions with the Small Magellanic Cloud (SMC) and the Milky Way's gravity.